erixweb/greenfrogdocs/README.md

 # GreenFrog Documentation

-This repo provides documentation for the GreenFrog minecraft bedrock server software.
-This repo is *not affiliated with GreenFrog*.
+This repository provides documentation for the GreenFrog MCBE server software.

 # Read the docs